Soccera1/tweeta-desktop/docs/architecture.md

 # Architecture Documentation

-Tweetapus Desktop is a modular C application using GTK3, libcurl, and json-glib.
+Tweeta Desktop is a modular C application using GTK3, libcurl, and json-glib.
 It follows a procedural style with a focus on asynchronous operations to keep the UI responsive.

 ## Project Structure